 It may take a while to get there, but great places are worth the effort, and Fort Davis is a great place.
 You’d be amazed at all this small, mountain, desert town has to offer.

 Start off by learning about the town’s namesake fort at the Fort Davis National Historic Site where you’ll learn about how the U.S. Army tamed the wild Texas frontier and opened it up for settlement.
-You can also have an opportunity to dive into the history of the American “Buffalo Soldier.”
+You can also dive into the history of the American “Buffalo Soldier.”

-Finally, no trip to Fort Davis would be complete without a trip to the University of Texas McDonald Observatory, one of the premiere observatories in the world that couldn’t be more visitor friendly.
+No trip to Fort Davis would be complete without a trip to the University of Texas McDonald Observatory, one of the premiere observatories in the world that couldn’t be more visitor friendly.
 Due to the almost non-existent light pollution in the mountains, the telescopes here have one of the clearest views of the stars and planets on earth.
-Don’t miss a daytime tour or star party.
-Just make sure you have advanced reservations.
+Don’t miss a daytime tour or star party — just make sure you have advanced reservations.